 Submit a letter/email/online form of confirmation by your internship/faculty sponsor.
 If you choose the email option, please attach the actual entire email including all headings and signatures.

 The letter/email of confirmation should confirm that you have been offered the unpaid internship/research fellowship and it needs to include:

 1) the sponsor's name, department, phone number and email address;

 2) the dates and/or the number of weeks for the internship; and

 3) a brief description of the responsibilities of the intern/research fellow

 Another alternative is to provide your sponsor with the link to the online Confirmation Form for Internships/Research Fellowships.
-The form is submitted directly to Career & Leadership Development.
+The form is submitted directly to the Career Center.

 Without a confirmation letter/email/form, it is unlikely that your application will be given full consideration and it will be waitlisted.
-If you do not yet have your letter of confirmation, please attach a letter in your funding application to Career & Leadership Development to explain the situation.
+If you do not yet have your letter of confirmation, please attach a letter in your funding application to the Career Center to explain the situation.

 PROPOSALS WILL NOT BE FULLY CONSIDERED IF YOU DO NOT HAVE A LETTER (or email) OF CONFIRMATION FROM YOUR INTERNSHIP SPONSOR.
 Please try to head off this problem early: inform your internship sponsor/supervisor of your deadlines, and give him/her an earlier date than which you need the letter.
 However, feel free to submit your funding application even if you have not yet received your confirmation letter- there is the possibility that you can still be put on the waitlist.